 This is not to say that horizontal growth paths don’t require developing people skills.
 You’ll encounter new people much more frequently, expanding your network and teaching you to connect and communicate with colleagues more quickly.

 Are horizontal and vertical career paths mutually exclusive?

-No, they’re often complimentary.
-Spending periods moving laterally within your business will probably increase your chances for vertical growth, and increase your ability to succeed at your higher level job when you do advance upward.
+No, they’re often complementary.
+Spending periods moving laterally within your business will probably increase your chances for vertical growth, and increase your ability to succeed at your higher-level job when you do advance upward.

 Your experience across a range of departments will likely provide self-development that will make you a stronger leader and an employee of greater value.

 Do you prefer horizontal career moves because you shy away from taking on leadership roles?
 Prepare yourself for vertical career moves by developing your leadership skills with a part-time or online course of study.

 Horizontal or vertical career growth: which is better for your self-development?